+(Effected in a Girlo Tub)

+Grand Total Total Grant Total

-Grand Total (All funds) Total Grant request Total (Other funds)
+(All funds) request (Other funds)

 Project Director

 Site Coordinator

 Instruction

 Benefits

 Retirement

 Contributions

 Contracted Services

 Professional

 Development

 Supplies

 Equipment

 Transportation

 Travel/Mileage

 Purchased Services

 Professional Services

 Food

 Other

 Total

-Appendix F Application Quality Guide (Used for Scoring)
+Appendix G: Application Quality Guide (Used for Scoring)

 Application Section Basic Response Better Response Best Response

 Overall Poor Average Exemplary

 Confusing Clear Convincing

 Limited Complete Achievable

 Unconvincing Representative Robust

 Vague Resonant Comprehensive

 Unrealistic Realistic Performing

 Underwhelming Acceptable Innovative

 Disjointed Structured Elegant

 Untested Tested Proven

-1. Core Capacity and Commitment (15 points maximum) Team is limited and isolated A team exists to support the project A cohesive project team exists including a variety of stakeholders and partners
+1. Core Capacity and Team is limited and isolated A team exists to support the project A cohesive project team exists

+Commitment including a variety of stakeholders

+(15 points maximum) and partners

 It is not clear how the school leadership supports the program There is evidence that the school leadership is invested in the project There is ample evidence that the school leadership team not only supports, but will use the project to implement its educational vision

-Resources, funds, systems and initiatives are not evident There are a number of associated resources, funds, systems and initiatives that can support the project Resources, funds, systems and initiatives are multi-faceted and will strengthen the project's chance for success
+Resources, funds, systems, and initiatives are not evident There are a number of associated resources, funds, systems and initiatives that can support the project Resources, funds, systems, and initiatives are multi-faceted and will strengthen the project's chance for success

-Application Section Basic Response Better Response Best Response Program Need (15 points maximum) Poverty data averages under 30% Poverty data averages between 30- 45% Poverty data indicates the greatest need versus other applications.
-(15 points maximum) Additional data points related to the pandemic don't add much value to the case Additional data points related to the pandemic make clear high need exists Additional data points related to the pandemic demonstrate the highest level of need Description and full Components (40 points maximum) It is effe dis Available space and resources are not fully leveraged or missing Available space and resources can clearly support a quality afterschool center There are a great variety of resources available including appropriate and varied school spaces available to the afterschool program It is not clear that the program can effectively serve youth with disabilities Specific strategies are articulated that give the reader confidence that youth with a variety of needs will be effectively served Both strategies and systems exist and are in place to support all youth including those who may need individual accommodations Program strategies are unclear or not fully developed A variety of program strategies are proposed and well-designed including effective academic component(s) Programming is intentional, well- designed, and purposeful, including opportunities for personalization including a rich variety of explicit strategies and approaches
+A Application Section Basic Response Better Response Best Response Program Need points maximum) Poverty data averages under 30% Poverty data averages between 30-45% Poverty data indicates the greatest need versus other applications.
+Additional data points related to the pandemic don't add much value to the case Additional data points related to the pandemic make clear high need exists Additional data points related to the pandemic demonstrate the highest level of need 2.
+Program Description and Components (40 points maximum) Available space and resources are not fully leveraged or missing Available space and resources can clearly support a quality afterschool center There are a great variety of resources available including appropriate and varied school spaces available to the afterschool program It is not clear that the program can effectively serve youth with disabilities Specific strategies are articulated that give the reader confidence that youth with a variety of needs will be effectively served Both strategies and systems exist and are in place to support all youth including those who may need individual accommodations Program strategies are unclear or not fully developed A variety of program strategies are proposed and well-designed including effective academic component(s) Programming is intentional, well-designed, and purposeful, including opportunities for personalization including a rich variety of explicit strategies and approaches